At Exxon, CEO's promised turnaround sapped by chemicals, refining

 The company recently telegraphed weak fourth-quarter results because of chemicals and refining businesses.
 Wall Street cut profit forecasts through 2021 on the sour outlook for both.
 Exxon “seems to be tracking way behind their own expectations,” said Evercore ISI analyst Doug Terreson, who slashed his quarterly forecast by a third, to 55 cents a share.

-(To see a graphic on Exxon's chemicals and refining profit, please click here - here)
+To see a graphic on Exxon's chemicals and refining profit, please click here - here

 In chemicals, Woods expanded the company’s output of polyethylene, a business where it has 9% of global production capacity, to benefit from demand for plastic bags, food packaging and consumer goods.
 Output rose last summer at the depth of the U.S.-China trade dispute, and industry margins for a key polyethylene fell 30% compared with levels between 2016 and 2018, said James Wilson, analyst at pricing provider ICIS.